Perceptive Discrimination

 The employment tribunal upheld the employee’s claim.
 The case was taken to the employment appeal tribunal who also upheld the claim.
 Finally, the court of appeal saw the case.
 The court of appeal also held that the claimant was treated less favourably because of her perceived disability.
 Therefore, she was directly discriminated against by perception.

-In most cases of perceived discrimination the individual doesn’t possess the characteristic they are believed to have.
+In cases of perceived discrimination the individual doesn’t possess the characteristic they are believed to have.
 However, in this case, the employer assumed that the individual’s hearing loss would require restrictive duties and reasonable adjustments.
 This wasn’t the case: the assumption was stereotypical and therefore discriminatory.

 female police officer collecting evidence